Investigating Fair Trade Certification

-One of the things that I love about the internet, is that you can pretty easily research statistics and claims someone is making on their labels.
-It seems as if not a lot of consumers are doing the same, or they would find that the claims are greatly exaggerated.
+One of the things that I love about the internet is that you can pretty easily research statistics and the claims that someone is making about their labels.
+It seems as though not a lot of consumers are doing the same, or they would find that the claims are greatly exaggerated.
 I spend a lot of time in China and have been very interested in fair trade for many years.
 I know that there is not a big fair trade movement in China, especially with tea, so when I hear that there is, I’m a bit puzzled.
-Both of the organizations mentioned in Heidi’s article have website so I decided to do some fact checking.
-There are some links below so that you can do the same.
+Both of the organizations mentioned in Heidi’s article have a website so I decided to do some fact checking.
+There are some links below so that you can some investigating of your own.

 Fair trade certification is based to a large degree is based on price.
 The theory is that you are not an exploiter of peasant farmers if you are paying a ‘fair’ price for the product.
-The European FLO, which is more comprehensive that the American version TransFair USA, does have guidelines for plantation workers.
-I looked up the price for tea in China and the ‘Fair’ price’ using their price database.
+The European FLO, which is more comprehensive than the American version TransFair USA, does have guidelines for plantation workers.
+I looked up the price for tea in China and the ‘Fair’ price using their price database.
 I was surprised to see that it was $1.20 per kilo and add $.50 for the fair price.
-I can tell you that you can not buy the lowest quality tea that China produces for that price.
-So it would appear that the bar is set very low for fair trade certification.
+I can tell you that you cannot buy the lowest quality tea that China produces for that price.
+So, it would appear that the bar is set very low for fair trade certification.

-There is a bigger question about what is meaningful in relationship to fair trade regarding tea in China.
+Still, there is a bigger question about what is meaningful in relationship to fair trade regarding tea in China.
 I would say that fair trade is not relevant at all in relationship to good quality tea.
-The producers of this level of tea do pretty well financially compared to peasant farmers in China that are growing other crops, and all of the skilled workers benefit financially, from farmers, to pickers, to tea makers.
+The producers of this level of tea do pretty well financially compared to peasant farmers in China that are growing other crops, and all of the skilled workers benefit financially-from farmers, to pickers, to tea makers.
 Chinese agriculture is not based on the corporate/plantation model as it is in the rest of the world.
-Fair trade issues are much more relevant on the plantations of Africa, South America were most of America’s tea comes from, where conditions for workers can be abysmal.
-That is not to say that the peasant tea farmers don’t need the support of consumers, but issues are much more complicated that just price, and be virtually all farming in China is done by small farmers, the organizational issues are very different than in the international plantation model.
+Fair trade issues are much more relevant on the plantations of Africa and South America where most of America’s tea comes from and where conditions for workers can be abysmal.
+That is not to say that the peasant tea farmers don’t need the support of consumers, but issues are much more complicated than just price alone.
+Virtually all farming in China is done by small farmers so the organizational issues are very different than in the international plantation model.

 China is not the black box it once was, and I think that consumers need to check the Fair Trade and Organic certifications that are being placed on Chinese products.
 The tea company has the responsibility to supply verification for those claims and consumers need not just take it at face value.
 There is a lot of deception that goes on in the tea industry, and it is rooted in sourcing as a trade secret.
-Never the less, the agent for change will not be tea companies, but it will be the consumer that asks the hard questions and demands answers.
+Nevertheless, the agent for change will not be tea companies.
+Instead, it will be the consumer that asks the hard questions and demands answers.